Student cards morphing into more general-purpose cards

 - Six out of 10 student cards offer free credit scores.
 Five cards offer free FICO scores.
 One card offers a complimentary VantageScore.

 - Four cards also offer students extra incentives for good behavior.
 For example, one card from Capital One offers extra points and automatic credit limit increases in exchange for on-time payments.
-Two cards from Discover offer a $20 cash bonus every year students maintain at least a 3.0 GPA.
+Two cards from Discover offer a $20 statement credit every year students maintain at least a 3.0 GPA.
 Meanwhile, a student card from State Farm offers bonus points when students use their card to pay for car insurance or other insurance coverage from State Farm.

 Card issuers’ efforts appear to be paying off – at least for some students.
 Despite knowing relatively little about credit overall, most students are handling high rate cards relatively well.